nitishp/ml_notes/deep_learning/convolutional_neural_networks/Week1.md

   (\lfloor \frac{n + 2p - f}{s} + 1 \rfloor, \lfloor \frac{n + 2p - f}{s} + 1 \rfloor)
   $$
 * Convolutions over multiple dimensions
   * Normal images are (n, n, 3).
-You can convolve this with a (f, f, 3) matrix.
+You convolve this with a (f, f, 3) matrix.
 The 3's at the end have to be the same:
-    * This gives a 2D matrix with the following dimensions:
+    * This gives a 2D matrix (called the feature map) with the following dimensions:
     $$
     (\lfloor \frac{n + 2p - f}{s} + 1 \rfloor, \lfloor \frac{n + 2p - f}{s} + 1 \rfloor)
     $$
-    * If you apply multiple convolutions, you can add them in different layers.
+    * If you apply multiple convolutions, you put them in different layers.
 So if applying multiple convolutions, you'll have an output matrix of the size:
     $$
     (\lfloor \frac{n + 2p - f}{s} + 1 \rfloor, \lfloor \frac{n + 2p - f}{s} + 1 \rfloor, n_{c'})
     $$